UN-OCHA/common_design/components/cd-filter/README.md

 ## Purpose and Usage
 Displays multiple and varied form elements like inputs and selects and submit button.

-By default, the elements flow in a single column.
+By default, the elements flow in a single column on mobile, 2 columns on tablet, and back to a single column on desktop.
 The intend default layout is a sidebar.
 There is a variant for horizontal filters that will span 100% of the available space, with a column layout up to 5 elements.
 There are BEM selectors `.cd-filter__group` and Drupal-friendly selectors `.cd-filter__form > .block` for the flex